-When medicine and diet changes aren’t enough to improve the effects of ulcerative colitis (UC), patients in Houston, TX have found relief from the innovative j-pouch surgery at Dr. Eric Haas MD.
-Our team of internationally recognized surgeons perform laparoscopic robotic surgery for ileal pouch-anal anastomosis (IPAA), avoiding the need for more intrusive, traditional open surgical methods.
-If uneasiness about surgery has kept you from improving your situation with ulcerative colitis, schedule a consultation to learn more about minimally invasive j-pouch surgery.
+At the office of Dr. Eric Haas, we perform j-pouch surgery for patients in Houston, TX with ulcerative colitis (UC).
+When medicine and diet changes aren’t enough to improve the effects of UC, patients have found relief from the innovative j-pouch surgery.
+Our team of internationally-recognized surgeons performs laparoscopic robotic surgery for ileal pouch-anal anastomosis (IPAA), avoiding the need for more intrusive, traditional open surgical methods.
+If uneasiness about surgery has kept you from improving your situation with ulcerative colitis, schedule a consultation to learn more.

-At Dr. Eric Haas MD, minimally invasive surgical procedures are much more prevalent than the national average rate of other surgical centers.
-We put our patients’ comfort and well-being ahead of anything else by offering this advanced medical practice.
-Patients at our Houston, TX colon and rectal surgery center benefit from reduced downtime, minimal scarring, less openness to infection, and a quicker healing period.
-Contact our team today to learn more about the reduced risks with robotic laparoscopic surgery.
+At our office, minimally-invasive surgical procedures are much more prevalent than the national average rate of other surgical centers.
+We put our patient’s comfort and well-being ahead of anything else by offering this advanced medical practice.
+Patients at our Houston colon and rectal surgery center benefit from reduced downtime, minimal scarring, less openness to infection, and a quicker healing period.
+Contact our team today to learn more about the reduced risks of robotic laparoscopic surgery.